Pentagon officials discussing how to respond if Trump issues controversial orders

 “I think it should be very easily handled by, if necessary, by National Guard, or if really necessary, by the military, because they can’t let that happen,” he added, referring to potential protests on Election Day.

-Several former senior military officials who served under Trump have sounded the alarm in recent years about his authoritarian impulses, including former chairman of the Joint Chiefs of Staff Gen. Mark Milley and retired Gen. John Kelly, Trump’s former White House chief of staff.
+Several former senior military officials who served under Trump have sounded the alarm in recent years about his authoritarian impulses, including Milley and retired Gen. John Kelly, Trump’s former White House chief of staff.
 Kelly said before the election that Trump fits “into the general definition of fascist” and that he spoke of the loyalty of Hitler’s Nazi generals.

 There is not much the Pentagon can do to pre-emptively shield the force from a potential abuse of power by a commander in chief.
 Defense Department lawyers can and do make recommendations to military leaders on the legality of orders, but there is no real legal safeguard that would prevent Trump from deploying American soldiers to police US streets.